 Further on still, and you pass a hardware shop before arriving at the excellent Ballachulish Visitor Centre, which comes complete with ample parking and public conveniences.
-Close by is Ballachulish Village Hall.
+Close by are the Ballachulish Village Hall and the Strathassynt Guest House.
 Just across the road from the visitor centre are the old Ballachulish slate quarries, which now provide scenic walks and are well worth a visit.
-There's no mistaking what they are, but in the half century since they closed, nature has made a start at reclaiming what was once taken from it.
+There's no mistaking what they are, but in the half century since they closed, nature has made a start on the task of reclaiming what was once taken from it.

 The main settlement of Ballachulish is now largely bypassed by the A82, which passes along the Loch Leven side of the village.
 There is, nonetheless, direct access to a number of visitor facilities including lochside hotels from the main road.